IBM/extract-audio-from-video/README.md

-# Convert Video to Audio and Store it in Cloud Object Storage
+# Extract Audio from Video and Store it in Cloud Object Storage

 In this code pattern, we will convert videos to audio using an open-source library **FFMPEG** and store it in **Cloud Object Storage.**